 ABOUT

-Today’s forest sector is changing, and many organizations are making strides toward implementing gender equity measures and recruiting women.
+Today’s forest sector is changing, and many organizations are making strides toward implementing inclusive measures to allow all people to thrive in their careers.

 But there’s more work to be done.